Edward Regan

-Edward Van Buren Regan (May 14, 1930 – October 18, 2014) was an American politician and public figure from New York State.
+Edward Van Buren Regan (May 14, 1930 – October 18, 2014) (nicknamed Ned) was an American politician and public figure from New York State.
 He was a member of the Republican Party.

 Regan's political career began on the Buffalo Common Council.
 He rose to prominence as the third Erie County Executive during the 1970s.
 Regan then became New York State Comptroller, and served in that role for nearly 15 years.
 He appeared on the Republican ticket in five statewide elections, more than any politician in the history of New York.
 From 2000 to 2004, Regan was president of Baruch College of the City University of New York, where he also served as a professor.

-Life
+Early life and education

 Born in Plainfield, New Jersey to William and Allison (née Van Buren) Regan, Edward Van Buren Regan was raised in Utica, New York.
 He attended Nichols School, a prep school in Buffalo, New York, graduating in 1947.

-He graduated in the Hobart Class of 1952 at Hobart and William Smith Colleges, where he was a member of The Kappa Alpha Society.
+He graduated an economics major in the Hobart Class of 1952 at Hobart and William Smith Colleges, where he was a member of Kappa Alpha Society.
 He served in the United States Navy as an intelligence officer from 1952 to 1953, then returned to Buffalo to help run his family's liquor business.
 He graduated cum laude from University at Buffalo Law School in 1964.

+Political career

 Prior to becoming Comptroller, Regan served as County Executive of Erie County.
 He also served as a councilman in Buffalo.
 In 1970, he was defeated by the incumbent Comptroller Arthur Levitt Sr., but was elected New York State Comptroller in 1978, and re-elected in 1982, 1986 and 1990.
 He remained in office until May 7, 1993 when he resigned.
 He was succeeded by Carl McCall who was elected by the New York State Legislature to fill the unexpired term.
 In 1988, Regan was investigated by law enforcement officials after the disclosure of a memo written by members of his staff, one of which pointedly said of campaign contributors that "Those who give will get."
 He denied any impropriety.

 Regan was briefly a candidate for the Republican nomination for Governor of New York in 1982, but withdrew from the race.
 Regan was Chairman of the Municipal Assistance Corporation for New York City in the 1990s.
 The corporation was set up in the 1970s to assist with the financial recovery of New York City following the city's fiscal crisis and near bankruptcy.

 In the early 1990s, Regan served as a member of the US Competitiveness Policy Council and ably led its efforts on Corporation Governance.
 After leaving the comptroller's office, Regan served as a board member of numerous business and nonprofit organizations.
 He was President of Baruch College in New York from 2000-04.